This week we’re taking it back to basics with an overview of online degrees.

 The benefits of online learning

 So, why would you want to study an online degree in the first place?
 Well, there’s the flexibility for a start.
 You can choose when and where you study and at a speed to suit you; courses start throughout the year (not just September); there’s no travel involved and learning resources are available 24 hours a day.
-Adding to that, affordability – part-time student loans are available for students living in England, Wales and the EU – and entry requirements that recognise your work experience, and you can see that online learning is far from a ‘second best’ option.
+Adding to that, affordability – part-time student loans are available for students living in England and Wales – and entry requirements that recognise your work experience, and you can see that online learning is far from a ‘second best’ option.